 Athletic Performance Program

-The summer performance program is open it Youth age(8-12), Middle School and High School athletes
+The fall performance program is open it Youth age(8-12), Middle School and High School athletes

 Our athletic performance programs maintains a strong focus on improving overall athletic performance and reducing the chances of injury.
 We provide movement mechanics, linear and lateral movement preparation, speed and agility training, power/explosive training, strength training and sport conditioning.